richardatval/www.greatproject.org.uk/privacy.md

 You may choose to restrict the collection or use of your personal information in the following ways:

-Whenever you are asked to fill in a form on the website your data will be for the use of Voluntary Action LeicesterShire’s work unless explicitly stated otherwise
+Whenever you are asked to fill in a form on the website your data will be for the use of Voluntary Action LeicesterShire’s work unless explicitly stated otherwise.

 If you have previously agreed to us using your personal information for direct contact you may cancel it at any time by contacting us at helpline@valonline.org.uk

 We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
-We may use your personal information to send you promotional information about third parties which we think you may find interesting if you tell us that you wish this to happen.
+We may use your personal information to send you promotional information about third parties which we think you may find interesting, if you tell us that you wish this to happen.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee will be payable.
 If you would like a copy of the information held on you please write to: